enerqi/odin-rure/README.md

 match items properly).
 Rust regex is [clear that `UTF-8` is the only supported format for unicode](https://github.com/rust-lang/regex/tree/master/regex-capi#text-encoding) - you must translate other unicode formats such as `UTF-16` or `UTF-32`.

-## Building the `rure` library (optional on Windows)
+## Building the `rure` library (maybe optional)

+- The static library `rure.lib` for Windows is shipped [with the bindings in `./lib`]
-- The static library `rure.lib` for Windows is shipped with the bindings in `./lib`
+- The static library `librure.a` for Linux is shipped with the bindings in `./lib`
-- standard rust tooling can build the library on any platform
+- standard rust tooling can (re)build the library on any platform if the prebuilt libraries are not suitable
 	- `git clone https://github.com/rust-lang/regex.git`
 	- `cd regex/regex-capi`
 	- `cargo build --release`
 	- See artifacts in `../target/release`, e.g. `rure.lib` on Windows and `librure.a` on Linux
+	- Copy artifacts to ``./lib`

 ## native static library dependencies